-Deirdre Murphy is a multi-disciplinary artist with a highly physical presence.
-She counts herself as a musician, singer, choreographer, dancer, playwright, sartorial adventurer, and yoga teacher of 20 years.
+is a musician and multi-disciplinary artist with a highly physical presence.
+She counts herself as a songwriter, singer, choreographer, dancer, playwright, designer, and sartorial adventurer.
 Originally from Alaska, Deirdre travelled nomadically throughout the USA collecting many adventures and stories before moving to Ireland 16 years ago.
 She has been creating work for international audiences in theatre, dance, and music ever since.
-She leads group retreats in soothing the troubled modern soul, and is a community builder and purveyor of love.
+She leads group retreats and is a community builder and purveyor of love.

-Deirdre is the writer and composer of “Capitalism: The Musical” (2017), acrobatic musical theatre which has toured Ireland and Italy, and has been translated into Italian and French.
+Deirdre is the writer and composer of “Capitalism: The Musical” (2017), acrobatic musical theatre which has toured Ireland and Italy to sold out audiences, and has been translated into Italian and French.
 She is the creator/collaborator of many original works of music, dance, aerial dance, theatre, and performance art.
 She has co-curated and produced three festivals and numerous performances, and has been featured in Oonagh Kearney’s short films “The Wake” and “Her Mother’s Daughters.”
-She performed in the Electric Picnic, Body and Soul, many other festivals with macabre aerial performance group Guerilla Aerial.
-Deirdre's work has been performed in Ireland, the USA, Italy, Germany, France, and Canada.
-She has taught meditation, yoga, and acroyoga in Ireland, the USA, Germany, France, Lithuania and Latvia.
+She performed in Ireland at the Electric Picnic, Body and Soul, and Knockanstockan, and her theatre and dance work has been performed in Ireland, the USA, Italy, Germany, France, and Canada.

 Capitalism: The Musical (2017)